KaziMuktadirAhmed/VMS-frontend/Readme.md

 # BrainDevs frontend

-This is the staging branch for VMS. this is where final check is performed before merging into main/production branch
+This is the hotfix branch for VMS. this is where any hotfix is implemented.
+The hotfix is then merged into the main and the develop branch.